- Family Spice - https://familyspice.com -

 And for those of you with gluten allergies or sensitivities, try this Gluten Free Unicorn Cake (gluten free strawberry cake) from Fearless Dining.

 I was too busy slicing up the cake for my daughter’s friends that I didn’t have an opportunity to take a pretty picture of my rainbow layered unicorn cake sliced open.
-I really should remember to shoo everyone away while I slice up cakes just so I can sneak a picture.
-Instead, enjoy this shot of what was left AFTER I passed out the cake slices!
+So, enjoy this shot of what was left AFTER I passed out the cake slices!

 What's left of my rainbow layered unicorn cake by FamilySpice.com